-All of the children were aged below 14 years old and the majority were aged less than ten years old.
+The children were aged from 16 years to a few months old.
+The majority were aged less than 11 years old.

-More girls than boys had findings of neglect.
+The same number of girls as boys had findings of neglect.

-2 For these children there were 23 findings of neglect in total due to the fact that the neglect was caused by more than one person.
+2 For these children there were 15 findings of neglect in total due to the fact that the neglect was caused by more than one person.

-All of the neglect occurred within the placement3.
-14 children in return/remain home placements had 21 findings of neglect.
+The majority of neglect occurred within the placement.

+Seven children in return home placements had seven findings of neglect.
+Three children in non-family placements had six findings of neglect.

-Two children in family placements had a single finding of neglect each.
+Two children in family placements had two findings of neglect.